wp-plugins/worpit-admin-dashboard-plugin/readme.txt

 == Changelog ==

+= 2.1 =

+* ADDED: support for initial plugin white labelling options
+* ADDED: login-as redirect options and support for WPMS login as
+* ADDED: Automatic Better WP Security IP Whitelisting for the iControlWP service
+* ADDED: Automatic Wordfence IP Whitelisting for the iControlWP service

 = 2.0 =

 * NAME CHANGE: Was Worpit, now iControlWP.com
 * ADDED: support for logging in as any user, not just admin.
-* ADDED: Preliminary support for WordPress Multisite (WPMS)
 * FIX: preventing the plugin from disconnecting from the service in some cases.

 = 1.3.1 =